Bettings

 Josh Allen, QB, Buffalo Bills

-Had it not been for a 6-6 start, Josh Allen had a legitimate case to win MVP last year, leading all quarterbacks in several advanced metrics, no matter where you look.
+Had it not been for a 6-6 start, Josh Allen had a legitimate case to win MVP last year, finishing first among all quarterbacks in PFF grade (91.3) and SIS Total Points (161), ranked inside the top three in other advanced metrics.

 QB Adj DYAR Pass DVOA Team DVOA PFF SIS Tot Pts